-Celia B. Fisher, PhD, is the Marie Ward Doty University Chair in Ethics, Professor of Psychology, and founding Director of the Fordham University Center for Ethics Education and the NIDA funded Fordham University Training Institute on HIV Prevention Research Ethics.
+Celia B. Fisher, PhD, is the Marie Ward Doty Endowed University Chair in Ethics and Professor of Psychology, and founding Director of the Fordham University Center for Ethics Education.
+She currently directs the NIDA funded Fordham University Training Institute on HIV Prevention Research Ethics.

 Elise Bragard is a second-year doctoral student in the Applied Developmental Psychology program at Fordham.
 Her research interests center around adolescent female development, sexuality, and online behaviors.
 Elise earned a Master's degree in Women's and Gender Studies from the Graduate Center, CUNY.
 She also holds an MA in Theatre Education from Emerson College and formerly worked as a middle school drama teacher.
 Elise is from England and received her Bachelor's degree in Mathematics from the University of Bristol.
 Elise is currently working with Dr. Fisher on a few different research projects: her Master's thesis on adolescent girls' motivations for sexting and a follow-up participant feedback study, a paper about AMSM condom use and bullying, and a review article about the ethical considerations of eHealth in HIV research.